brohrer/academic_advisory/what_DS_do.md

 ## **Mechanics** – the mundane skills needed to work with data in any capacity.

+Although they tend not to be the favorite part of anyone's job, the practicalities of working with data dominate the majority of our working ours.
+A facility and a willingness to do these tasks are a prerequisite for a strong data scientist.

 ### Data Formatting

 Type conversion, uniform representation, string manipulation